-Station House Cafe in downtown Point Reyes Station is a local favorite for everything from hearty breakfasts to decadent burgers + fries to luscious thick-cut pork chops and fresh seafood.
+Station House Cafe in downtown Point Reyes Station is a local favorite for everything from hearty brunch to decadent burgers + fries to meal size salads and fresh seafood.
 The menu is varied, seasonal and locally sourced: a refined, West Marin take on farm-to-table comfort food.
-They have a full bar, a beautiful garden patio for outdoor dining, and live music on Sunday nights.
+They have a full bar and a beautiful garden patio for outdoor dining.

 If you’re in Point Reyes Station, stop in and try our newest restaurant.
 It’s across the street from Cowgirl Creamery, just a few paces off the main street.